huggingface/Google-Cloud-Containers/examples/cloud-run/tgi-deployment/README.md

 ![Cloud Run Deployment Details](./imgs/cloud-run-details.png)

 > [!NOTE]
-> The first time you deploy a new container on Cloud Run it will take around 5 minutes to deploy as it needs to import it from the Google Cloud Container Registry, but on the follow up deployments it will take less time as the image has been already imported before.
+> The first time you deploy a new container on Cloud Run it will take around 5 minutes to deploy as it needs to import it from the Google Cloud Artifact Registry, but on the follow up deployments it will take less time as the image has been already imported before.

 ## Inference on Cloud Run